Friday Night Lights (TV series): Soundtracks

 Two soundtracks with music featured on the show were released.
 The first, Friday Night Lights, was released in 2007, and included music from The Killers, OutKast, and Explosions in the Sky, who had produced the score for the film.
 The second soundtrack, Friday Night Lights Vol. 2, was released in 2010, and included the main "Friday Night Lights Theme" by W. G. Walden.
 The score for both the film and television show, along with all background music and all instrumental music is performed by Explosions in the Sky.

-Cancelled film sequel
+Cancelled film sequel and reboot

 In July 2011, it was revealed that creator and executive producer Peter Berg was interested in continuing the series, as a feature film.
 In August 2011, Berg said at a Television Critics Association panel that the Friday Night Lights film is in development.
 Berg said, "We're very serious about trying to do it", adding that the script was being written.
 Universal Pictures and Imagine Television would produce the film, with Kyle Chandler and Connie Britton set to return.
 In May 2013, executive producer Brian Grazer confirmed the film was continuing to be developed.
 In December 2013, Berg confirmed that a film would not be moving forward.

+In November 2024, it was reported that a reboot of the television series was in development with showrunner Jason Katims set to return.
+The show will focus on a new group of characters.
+In December 2024, it was announced that the reboot was in development at Peacock after outbidding Netflix.